Love Me Now?: Critical reception

 Love Me Now? received mixed reviews from critics.
 In a review for Pitchfork, Alphonse Pierre wrote, "There isn't anything new LoVE me NOw will teach you about Tory Lanez.
 He still craves respect and wants to be recognized by his peers and fans alike as the hip-hop and R&B savant that he thinks he is."

 At the Juno Awards of 2019, the album won the Juno Award for Rap Recording of the Year.

 Commercial performance

 Love Me Now? debuted at number four on the US Billboard 200, earning 54,000 album-equivalent units (including 5,000 copies as pure album sales) in its first week.
 This became Tory Lanez's third US top-ten debut on the chart.
-The album also accumulated a total of 62.5 million on-demand audio streams from the its songs that week.
+The album also accumulated a total of 62.5 million on-demand audio streams from its songs that week.
 In its second week, the album dropped to number 17 on the chart, earning an additional 28,000 units.